emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    internal component used to reduce the amount of electrolyte loss due to electrolyte spray being carried in the gas and/or by electrolyte movement
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-05-13
+Comment:
+   a cell baffle has a second function in protecting the plate pack from damage by objects inserted through the filling hole

 .. raw:: html